 Also available in Welsh language / Cymraeg (pdf)

 - By email: If all your supporting evidence is available electronically, you can send your form via email by taking the following steps.
-Please be aware that email may not be secure and could be intercepted before reaching the ICO.
+We use Transport Layer Security (TLS) to encrypt and protect email traffic.
+If your mail server does not support TLS, you should be aware that any emails you send to us may not be protected in transit.

 1. Complete and save the form to your computer.